OpenSourceLynix/lexactyl/README.md

 # Overview
-Lexactyl is an open-source pterodactyl management client area for with a clean good UI made in nodejs
+Lexactyl is an helictyl based open-source pterodactyl management client area for with a clean good UI made in nodejs

 ### Features
 Resource Management (Use it to create servers, edit them, etc.)